Introduction to PHP

 What is PHP?

 - PHP stands for “Hypertext PreProcessor.

-- PHP is a server side scripting language that is embedded in HTML.
-It is used to manage dynamic content, databases, session tracking, even build entire e-commerce sites.
+- PHP is a server-side scripting language that is embedded in HTML.
+It is used to manage dynamic content, databases, session tracking, and even build entire e-commerce sites.

 - It is integrated with a number of popular databases, including MySQL, PostgreSQL, Oracle, Sybase, Informix, and Microsoft SQL Server.